Satyaki7/Satyaki7/README.md

 - 👋 Hi, I’m @Satyaki7
 - 👀 I’m interested in learning new things.
-- 🌱 I’m currently learning JS.
+- 🌱 I’m currently learning new Languages.
 - 💞️ I’m looking to collaborate on some open source projects.
 - 📫 How to reach me in mail [dsatyaki956@gmai.com]
 - 📫 web:  https://satyaki7.github.io/DigiCard/